kornha/parliament/README.md

 - A Claim has a "context" field, which provides more information about the Claim, and helps for search.
 - A Claim is fundamentally verifiable; a non-verifiable "claim" is called an `Opinion`.
 - A Claim has an associated `Confidence`.
-- A Claim has associated `Entities`
+- A Claim has associated `Entities`.

 ### Opinion